 Snap a photo

-- There is a $35 entrance fee to enter the park that is good for the week.
+- There is a $35 entrance fee to enter the park, which is good for one week.

 - Reservations are not required to enter Yosemite, but you need them for lodging and most campgrounds.
-You will definitely need them during high season for places like North Pines, Upper Pines and Camp Four.
+You will definitely need them during the high season for places like North Pines, Upper Pines, and Camp Four.
 Visit the website www.recreation.gov or call 877-444-6777.

 - Looking for lodging?
 For options inside the park, visit www.yosemitepark.com or call (801) 559-4884.
 Outside the park, check out www.yosemite.com or www.yosemiteexperience.com.

-- To enter the park in winter you must carry chains.
-Snow closes some areas to cars in winter.
+- To enter the park in winter, you must carry chains.
+Snow closes some areas to cars in winter months.

-Remember, if you take a Gig anywhere cell reception might be spotty bring your Gig card so you don’t get stuck.
-Our app-enabled features only work if the app has cell service, the Gig card works all the time!
+Remember, if you take a Gig anywhere, cell reception might be spotty – be sure to bring your Gig Card so you don’t get stuck.
+Our app-enabled features only work if the app has cell service, the Gig Card works all the time!